ajaygirijr/yii/README.md

 # yii
-This is a Yii2 project
+This is a Yii2 project basedo n Yii2 framework.

 How to add a project to Git repository